BUIDLwithCartesi/cartesi-vscode-extension/README.md

 # Cartesi Extention

 Cartesi extention provides seamless support for compiling, debuging and testing smart contract diretly with in VS code.
 It enhances developer experiance and productivity, especially when using the github codespaces, by enabling unifide managment of front-end and back-end development with in the same repository.

+# 🚀 Getting Started

+1, Install a cartesi dapp

+2, open the VS code sidebar

+3, Write & test Smart contract with syntax Highlighting and debugging tools.

+4, Deploy Dapp to a testnet/mainet in one click !

-# 🛠 Prerequisites
+## 🛠 Prerequisites

 Before installing and using the Cartesi VS Code Extension, ensure your system meets the following requirements:

-# ✅ System Requirements
+## ✅ System Requirements

 - Operating System: Windows, macOS, or Linux